zammad/zammad-user-documentation/advanced/tabs.rst

      viewed it.
    * Drag and drop tabs to rearrange them.

-Tab behavior in ticket zooms
+Tab Behavior in Ticket Zooms
 ----------------------------

 You may have noticed the "Stay on tab" button next to "Update" on the lower